 (a) Violet, Indigo, Blue, Green, Yellow, Orange and Red are the seven colours of the spectrum.

 (b) No, different colours have different width in the spectrum.

 (c) (i) The colour which deviated the most is violet and

 (ii) The colour which deviated the least is red

 The diagram shown below shows the path taken by a narrow beam of yellow monochromatic light passing through an equiangular glass prism.
-If the yellow light is replaced by a narrow beam of white light incident at the same angle, draw another diagram to show the passage of the beam through the prism and label it to show the effect of prism on the white light.
+If the yellow light is replaced by a narrow beam of white light incident at the same angle, draw another diagram to show the passage of the beam through the prism and label it to show the effect of a prism on the white light.

-Figure shows a thin beam of white light from a source S striking on one face of a prism.
+The figure shows a thin beam of white light from a source S striking on one face of a prism.

-(a) Complete the diagram to show the effect of prism on the beam and to show what is seen on the screen.
+(a) Complete the diagram to show the effect of the prism on the beam and to show what is seen on the screen.